apollographql/router/NEXT_CHANGELOG.md

               # Always insert on all metrics for all subgraphs
               - name: kind
                 value: subgraph_request
+          subgraphs:
             my_subgraph_name: # Apply these rules only for the subgraph named `my_subgraph_name`
               request:
                 header:
                   - named: "x-custom-header"
                 body:
                   # Take element from the request body of the router located at this path (here it's the query)
                   - path: .query
                     name: query
                     default: UNKNOWN
 ```

 By [@bnjjj](https://github.com/bnjjj) in https://github.com/apollographql/router/pull/1300